-Programming then is fun because it gratifies creative longings built deep within us and delights sensibilities we have in common with all men.
+Programming then is fun because it gratifies creative longings built deep within us and delights sensibilities you have in common with all men.

 Not all is delight, however, and knowing the inherent woes makes it easier to bear them when they appear.

 First, one must perform perfectly.
 The computer resembles the magic of legend in this respect, too.
 If one character, one pause, of the incantation is not strictly in proper form, the magic doesn't work.
 Human beings are not accustomed to being perfect, and few areas of human activity demand it.
 Adjusting to the requirement for perfection is, I think, the most difficult part of learning to program.

 Next, other people set one's objectives, provide one's resources, and furnish one's information.
 One rarely controls the circumstances of his work, or even its goal.
 In management terms, one's authority is not sufficient for his responsibility.
 It seems that in all fields, however, the jobs where things get done never have formal authority commensurate with responsibility.
 In practice, actual (as opposed to formal) authority is acquired from the very momentum of accomplishment.

 The dependence upon others has a particular case that is especially painful for the system programmer.
 He depends upon other people's programs.
 These are often maldesigned, poorly implemented, incompletely delivered (no source code or test cases), and poorly documented.
 So he must spend hours studying and fixing things that in an ideal world would be complete, available, and usable.